Steve Alves, Producer/Director

 is an award-winning documentary filmmaker who graduated from the University of Southern California Film School.
 After working in Hollywood and New York City as a film editor for ten years, he moved to western Massachusetts and started his own documentary company Home Planet Pictures.
 Since 1997, Alves has written, produced, and directed six films about New England and what it means to have a sense of place.
 His 2001 production, Together in Time won a CINE Golden Eagle, Best Short Documentary at the International Family Film Festival, and a Gold Award from WorldFest-Houston.
-Talking to the Wall: The Story of an American Bargain, won several environmental awards, was featured in over a dozen film festivals, and is used as an organizing tool in communities throughout the U.S and Canada.
+Talking to the Wall: The Story of an American Bargain, won several environmental awards, was featured in over a dozen film festival.
+Alves is also the 2015 recipient of the Austin Miller Cooperative Hero Award, given by the River Valley Market.

 specializes in leadership development, board training, facilitation, and membership development.
 She has worked with food cooperatives for over 30 years, including nine years as a general manager and nine years with the University of Wisconsin Center for Cooperatives.
 Marilyn also serves as the manager of CDS Consulting Co-op.
 Marilyn also serves as the manager of CDS Consulting Co-op.
 She is the recipient of the 1999 CCMA Cooperative Service award and in 2004 was named an Honored Cooperator.

 has for many years led the most important (just about the only) training institutes for leaders of consumer food co-ops in business cooperatives.
 She is also conducting comparative research on successful cooperative development techniques in Africa and in limited resource communities in the United States.